mad1982max/CrackYour1TI/HTML_HIGH.md

 # What are the semantic tags available in html5?

-_Semantic tags_ - tags that have meaning for search engines, screen readers and people.
+_Semantic tags_ - tags that have meaning for search engines, accessability and people.
 Due to such tags we can define their content and its importance.
 Main semantic tags: header, footer, main, section, article, aside, nav, link, hX, small, time etc

+# Why you would like to use semantic tag?

+They contain information about their content and its importance Due to this they improve accessability of the page (for screen readers as example) and improve ranking of the site after search engines works